BEFORE YOU GO...

 Check how Shufti Pro can verify your customers within secondsRequest Demo

-Companies are moving towards digitisation, meanwhile, cybercriminals are mastering the art of exploiting businesses to fulfil their illicit intents.
+Companies are moving towards digitisation, meanwhile, cybercriminals are mastering the art of exploiting businesses to fulfill their illicit intents.
 2022 witnessed a 50% surge in money laundering fines.
 Worrisome statistics make the transaction monitoring process a new normal within the financial sector.
 Looking forward, it is estimated that the market of transaction monitoring software will reach $29.53 billion by 2027 globally, showing the Compound Annual Growth Rate (CAGR) of 14.60% between 2022 and 2027.

 Digging Deeper into Transaction Monitoring